Tax Problems Don’t Solve Themselves.

 Your Total Tax Consultant and Tax Accountant will determine if Audit Reconsideration is an appropriate option for your specific circumstances.Return to top

 If your financial situation rules out one of the more aggressive IRS tax relief programs, an Installment Agreement can be a beneficial option.

-If you qualify for Currently Not Collectible status, the IRS will stop all collection actions against you, but interest will continue to accrue on the debt.
+If you qualify for Currently Not Collectible status, the IRS will stop all collection actions against you, but interest will continue to accrue on the unpaid balance.
 This is an alternative for clients that don’t qualify for an Offer in Compromise and can’t afford an Installment Agreement.

 Your TTI Case Manager will use your financial information to demonstrate that you are unable to make any kind of payment to the IRS.
 The IRS may review your financial situation annually to determine if you still qualify.

-CNC can be an effective strategy when a client has an IRS balance that is close to the 10-year statute of limitations and can be put in place to avoid disruptive collection actions until the debt expires.Return to top
+CNC can be an effective strategy when a client has an IRS balance that is close to the 10-year statute of limitations and can be put in place to avoid disruptive collection actions until the unpaid balance expires.Return to top